juanm32/data-driven-dave-workshop/README.md

 What if - and hear us out - you could play around with a monitoring solution AND PLAY A VIDEO GAME at the same time?!?
 WE KNOW, RIGHT?!?

-That's what this example is all about.
+That's what this workshop is all about.
 Install a game, set it up in New Relic, and then play the game to see your stats.

 Dangerous Dave was a classic 1980's side-scroller style game that many spent hours playing when we should have been doing productive work.
 Now we've turned the tables, making Dave help with our actual work.